-The first step in our adoption process is to fill out an application which can be found on our website www.reggiesfriends.org.
-If you hover over the “adoptables” tab, the application will appear for you.
+The first step in our adoption process is to fill out an application via our website which you can access via the following link: https://reggiesfriends.org/adoptables/

 Our team processes applications within 5 business days of receipt and we can usually have adoptions finalized within 7-10 days.
 Adopters should be in a position to pay the adoption fee and take possession of the dog within 14 days of application.

 If you have questions about Tulip, please email us at firstname.lastname@example.org.

 Your message has been sent to Reggie's Friends - Calgary.